mars0i/masonclj/doc/masonclj/properties.md

 initialized with an atom containing a boolean.
 (I always name variables containing atoms with a final "$".)

-Alternatively, you can use the `defagt` macro to define your agent defrecord.
+Alternatively, you can use the `defagent` macro to define your agent defrecord.
 This automatically adds the `circled$` field, and defines a constructor function whose name is "-->" followed by the defrecord name.
 This constructor is just like the normal "->Name" constructor for defrecords, except that it automatically initializes `circled$` with `(atom false)`.
-More importantly, `defagt` calls `make-properties` for you, with additional arguments that are passed to it, simplifying the process of implementing `Propertied`.
+More importantly, `defagent` calls `make-properties` for you, with additional arguments that are passed to it, simplifying the process of implementing `Propertied`.

 ## The time-slice look up function

-Note that to use either `defagt` or `make-properties`, you will have to generate a function that always returns the current time-slice of an agent.
+Note that to use either `defagent` or `make-properties`, you will have to generate a function that always returns the current time-slice of an agent.
 This is the first argument to `make-properties`.
 A good way to do this is to use the argument to the `properties` method of `Propertied` to get an id or some other information that can be closed over to produce the needed function.
-The third argument to `defagt` is designed for this purpose.
+The third argument to `defagent` is designed for this purpose.

 (In my code, I create a higher-order function that takes a first